Serve the Project Managers in your market!

 - Your students will have one year to complete the course.
-Upon receiving their PMP certification, they become lifetime members of PMP Forever, at no cost, where they continue to learn and earn Professional Development Units to maintain their certification.
+Upon certification, students are eligible for our membership program, giving them permanent access to our online course materials.
+Thus the student continues to learn and to earn Professional Development Units (PDUs), which are required to maintain certification.
 Our former students are paying us $595 each to join this program.
 This is unique in the industry, and sets our licensees apart.

 - Visit the Classroom and Online links for more information about the two programs we offer, and draft license agreements.

 The Evaluation and Course Completion Notice that follows was received January 17, 2014 from an online student registered by Ohio State University.
 For the student's privacy, I deleted a letter from the email address.